YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter23.md

 ### Entry Points
 - Must define a single module as the entry point
 - By using that entry point, it is possible to draw a dependency graph and gain an order to describe which module should be downloaded/initialized first.
-- It's cllaed "blocking" if some module is loaded before its dependency get ready and must wait for a remote request for dependency.
+- It's called "blocking" if some module is loaded before its dependency get ready and must wait for a remote request for dependency.

 ### Asynchronous Dependencies